onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
       Many operations can fail.
-For instance, writing a file could fail if the disk is full, or a network connection could fail if the ethernet cable is unplugged.
+For instance, writing a file could fail if the disk is full, or a network connection could fail if the Ethernet cable is unplugged.
 In Hare, it is mandatory to consider these cases.
 In prior examples, we have used the `!` operator, which causes the program to crash when an error occurs.
 Let's explore some more effective ways of dealing